-A former federal prosecutor, law director for the City of Cleveland, and large-firm litigator, Subodh Chandra is the founding and managing partner of the Chandra Law Firm LLC.
+A former federal prosecutor, law director for the City of Cleveland, and large-firm litigator, Subodh Chandra is The Chandra Law Firm LLC's founding and managing partner.
+His practice focuses on high-profile civil-rights litigation, along with white-collar-criminal defense and internal investigations.

 Before founding the firm, Chandra served as director of law for the city of Cleveland, a billion-dollar corporation.
 Chandra led the work of an 82-lawyer department with both criminal and civil divisions.
 He also sometimes served as Cleveland's acting mayor.

 As Cleveland's general counsel, Chandra handled legal work in-house and slashed by nearly 90% spending on outside counsel, saving millions; moved vigorously through in-house investigations to clean up internal corruption; restored the department's reputation; and attracted top performers who helped make it Ohio's most diverse law firm.
 And his tough-minded, preventive approach reduced Cleveland's liability exposure and payments significantly.